 If you are worried about taking your child iceskating- please don’t be!
 There were loads of penguins and the staff were helpful and very well trained so they will make sure little skaters are well looked after.
 Gliding on ice is such a lovely feeling and something you don’t forget (much like riding a bike) and such an important part of what makes Christmas special.
 Whilst we may not be lifting the Dancing on Ice trophy any time soon, it was an amazing experience that weare looking forward to repeating again.
 And even though we tried (mostly in our child free days) other iceskating rinks in London, I can say hand on heart, that ice skating at Tower of London was a truly one of a kind experience!

-PS: We were invited to the Press evening of Tower of London ice rink and our friends had a blast.
-Impressions and pics entirely theirs.
+PS: We were invited to the Press evening of Tower of London ice rink in 2018 and our friends had a blast.
+We were invited again in 2019 for the opening – Tower of London ice skating with kids is such a treat!
+Ecstatic impressions and pics entirely ours.